-Our recipe is very close to any other you may find around the country, as there is little variation in how it's made.
-You can add less or more sugar, to taste, and use any other sweetener you like, just bear in mind that some sweeteners may change its flavor.
+Our recipe is very close to any other you may find around the country, as there is slight variations in how it's made.
+You can add less or more sugar, to taste, and use any other sweetener you like; just bear in mind that some sweeteners may change its flavor.

 Check our other Dominican batida recipes for more tropical goodness.

-- ¾ cup cane sugar , or equivalent sweetener
+- ¾ cup sugar (white, granulated), or equivalent sweetener

-- Blend: Peel, remove the pits, and chop the nísperos.
-Combine all the ingredients in a heavy-duty blender until it's very smooth.
+- Combine all the ingredients (nispero, sugar, vanilla, milk, and ice) in a heavy-duty blender and blend until it's very smooth and silky.